PostHog/posthog.com/contents/blog/announcing-notebooks.md

   - Product updates
 ---

-Today we’ve released a major change, dubbed PostHog 3000, which updates the look and feel of PostHog dramatically —  and you can read all about what’s changed and why in Cory’s post about the redesign.
+Today we’ve released a major change, dubbed PostHog 3000, which updates the look and feel of PostHog dramatically.
+You can read all about what’s changed and why in [Cory’s post about the redesign](/blog/posthog-as-a-dev-tool).

 Suffice to say that the new version has a lot to offer.
 It’s got dark mode!
 It’s got data density!
 It’s got side panels!
 It’s got...notebooks?